neillrobson/neillrobson.github.io/README.md

   - [x] Remove all underlines
   - [x] Fix dates
   - [ ] Fix tags (use pseudo element for the tag icon)
-  - [ ] Switch anchor/heading for project and other pages
+  - [x] Switch anchor/heading for project and other pages
   - [ ] Fix next/prev links (needn't be blue)
   - [ ] Reduce spacing on section links
 - [ ] Reduce margins on p.margin
+- [ ] Fix projects page